MultiQC/MultiQC/docs/core/development/plots.md

 for one sample, but when someone runs MultiQC with 500 samples, it will crash the browser and be impossible to interpret.

-See the above docs about line plots for most config options.
+See the documentation about line plots for most config options.
 The scatter plot has a handful of unique ones in addition:

 ```python